tsmatz/azureml-tutorial/Readme.md

 jupyter notebook
 ```

-- Copy the url for notebook in the console output.
-  Open corresponding port or set SSH tunnel for notebook access.
+- Copy url for notebook in the console output, and open corresponding port in VM or set SSH tunnel for notebook access.
-  For instance, the following picture is the setting in "putty" terminal client.
+  For instance, the following picture is the SSH tunnel setting in "putty" terminal client.
   ![SSH Tunnel settings with putty](https://i1155.photobucket.com/albums/p551/tsmatsuz/20180216_SSH_Tunnel_zpsjfahueum.jpg)

 - Open your notebook url using web browser.

 - Create new notebook by selecting "Python 3" (which is your current environment)